hungyipu/Odyssey/README.md

  </ol>
  The computed result is shown in the [Wiki](https://github.com/hungyipu/Odyssey/wiki)

-## Reference
-"Odyssey: A PUBLIC GPU-BASED CODE FOR GENERAL-RELATIVISTIC RADIATIVE TRANSFER IN KERR SPACE-TIME"

 ## Source codes
 Odyssey source code provide in the github includes the following files: